-Hani archaeological site - Brong Ahafo.
-Prehistoric cave settlement, inhabited circa 1200 BC.
+- Hani archaeological site - Brong Ahafo.
+Prehistoric cave settlement, inhabited around 1200 BC.
 In archaeological excavations found stone utensils, which are exhibited here.

 European built fortifications

-Osu Castle (Fort Christiansborg) - Greater Accra.
-Historical castle, rebuilt several times since 1660ies.
+- Osu Castle (Fort Christiansborg) - Greater Accra.
+Historical castle, rebuilt several times since the 1660s.
 For much of the history used as the seat of the government of Ghana.
 Current building consists of numerous parts built in different times.

 - Ussher Fort (Fort Crèvecœur) - Greater Accra.
 Historical fort, built by the Dutch in 1649, enlarged and rebuilt in the later times.